espressif/esp-hosted-mcu/examples/host_peer_data_transfer/README.md

 idf.py menuconfig
 ```

-Enable echo mode for this example:
+Enable the peer data transfer example:
 ```
-Example Configuration → Additional higher layer examples to run → Select Examples to run → [*] Echo back received data (for testing)
+Example Configuration → Additional higher layer examples to run → Select Examples to run → [*] Peer Data Transfer Example
 ```

-**Note:** Peer data transfer is enabled by default.
-The echo mode is only needed for this test example to loop data back to the host.
-Once enabled, `slave/main/example_peer_data_transfer.c` will handle the echo response.
+**Note:** Peer data transfer feature is enabled by default in ESP-Hosted.
+This example demonstrates how to use it by registering handlers and echoing data back to the host.

 ### 2. Flash the Coprocessor